 While some degree of opposition to authority may occur in an adult’s life, when this opposition turns into a pattern of excessive rule breaking and defiance that creates problems in all areas of a person’s life, this can suggest the presence of oppositional defiant disorder.
 Oppositional defiant disorder (ODD) is a mental health illness that includes patterns of hostility and disobedience toward authority figures, such as police officers or other people in positions of authority.
 Men and women with ODD may also display angry and irritable moods and act out in argumentative and vindictive behaviors.

 If you have a loved one who has been diagnosed with ODD, there is help available.
-The staff at Greenleaf Behavioral Health Hospital is here to provide your loved one with the help and support he or she needs.
+As one of the best oppositional defiant disorder treatment centers in Valdosta, the staff at Greenleaf Behavioral Health Hospital is here to provide your loved one with the help and support he or she needs.
 We have a leading team of experts that can provide an important person in your life with the tools needed to work through this difficult time.

 Helping a Loved One or Family Member Get Treatment